Ijusttyped/edc-dicomweb-transfer/README.md

-# DICOMWeb Data Transfer Extension for Eclipse Dataspace Components (EDC)
+# DICOMWeb Data Transfer Extension for Eclipse Dataspace Components (EDC) Connectors

-This extension provides the capability to fetch or post data from/to a DICOMWeb endpoint when executing a data transfer scenario in [EDC](https://github.com/eclipse-edc).
+This extension provides the capability to fetch or post data from/to a DICOMWeb endpoint when executing a data transfer scenario with [EDC](https://github.com/eclipse-edc) Connectors.

-> Note: This extension is a sample implementation of a data transfer extension for EDC.
+> Note: This extension is a sample implementation of a data transfer extension for EDC Connectors.
 It is not intended for production use.

 ## Quick start